ManojThulung/ManojThulung/README.md

 - 👋 Hi, I’m Manoj Rai
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web projects.
-- 📫 How to reach me manojthulung03@gmail.com
+- 📫 You can reach me through manojthulung03@gmail.com

 <!---
 ManojThulung/ManojThulung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.